<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 Incandescent and halogen light bulb ban

 Incandescent and halogen light bulbs are used in homes and commercial buildings every day.
-But they've slowly been phased out because of new requirements.
+But they've slowly been phased out thanks to the emergence of more energy efficient products, like LEDs.

 The end of the incandescent bulb started when former President George W. Bush signed EISA (Energy Independence and Security Act) in 2007.
 The first tier of standards took effect between 2012 and 2014 and officially phased out 60-watt incandescent bulbs.